sysml/minicache/README.md

 ------------------

 MiniCache is a content cache/web server based on Mini-OS.
-It follows the minimalistic and single-purpose VM idea.
-MiniCache servers files via HTTP, provides a tiny telnet shell server (µShell) for management, and comes with SHFS (Simple Hash Filesystem) support.
+It follows the minimalistic and single-purpose VM idea, alias Unikernel.
+MiniCache servers files via HTTP, provides a tiny telnet shell server (µShell) for management, and comes with an object store system called SHFS (Simple Hash Filesystem).

 Building MiniCache